LeetLLM

 Symptom: The agent becomes confused after retrieving many memories.
 Cause: Memory noise.
 Too many retrieved facts crowd the context window and create contradictions.
 Fix: Cap retrieved memories tightly (top 3-5), filter by memory type before retrieval, and use a smaller model to pre-rank candidates before injecting them into the main prompt.

 Symptom: The agent leaks information between users in a multi-tenant system.
 Cause: Missing user isolation in the vector store query.
 Fix: Enforce tenant scope inside the memory-access layer and add negative tests for cross-tenant reads.
-Do not rely on each prompt-building caller to remember a filter.
+Don't rely on each prompt-building caller to remember a filter.

 Symptom: A recalled transcript changes agent policy or requests a privileged action.
 Cause: Retrieved memory was treated as trusted instruction text.
 Fix: Treat recalled content as untrusted evidence, remove or label instruction-like content, and keep tool permissions and approvals outside memory.

-Symptom: A corrected or deleted customer fact keeps reappearing.
+Symptom: A corrected or deleted user or project fact keeps reappearing.
 Cause: The primary record changed while embeddings, summaries, or caches retained old copies.
 Fix: Give projections source IDs and lifecycle metadata, then propagate correction and deletion through every derived store.

 Symptom: The agent can't resume after a server restart.
 Cause: Confusing KV cache reuse or retrieval memory with durable workflow state.
 Fix: Use a checkpointing layer (LangGraph threads, Temporal workflows, or a simple PostgreSQL state table) to persist the exact graph node, pending tool calls, and intermediate outputs.
 Retrieval memory persists what the agent knows; checkpointed state persists its exact resume point.